Apple Cider Vinegar: UTI Treatment or Myth?

 Using Apple Cider Vinegar for UTI

-Prior to using UTI natural remedies as a treatment, it is recommended to consult a healthcare physician, especially if symptoms increase to avoid complications.
+Prior to using UTI natural remedies as a treatment, it is recommended to consult a healthcare physician to avoid complications, especially if symptoms increase.
 Sometimes tests may be needed to determine the severity of the infection.
-Some bacteria that cause the infection may require antibiotics to completely remove.
+Some bacteria that cause the infection may require antibiotics.

 Ways to Use Apple Cider Vinegar